BLACK4585/matrix-docker/README.md

 ---

-8. Replace the `<example.com>` with your domain in the following command and run it
+8. Replace `<example.com>` with your domain in the following command and run it
 ```
 docker run -it --rm -v ./matrix/synapse:/data -e SYNAPSE_SERVER_NAME=<example.com> -e SYNAPSE_REPORT_STATS=no matrixdotorg/synapse:latest generate
 ```